A-Mariaule/hackers-poulette/README.md

 ## What is it:

-Exercices to learn form : data sanitised and validated,email gestion and sending to database
+Exercice to learn form : data sanitised and validated,email gestion and sending to database

 ## When did you work on it :